 - If you do not give your attorney a detailed explanation about your estate planning goals, he is less able to create the estate plan that is right for your family.
 Some families prioritize probate avoidance when creating their estate plans.
 For other families, tax avoidance is more important.
 Whatever the goal of your family, it is important that your attorney be aware so that he can tailor your plan to meet those needs.

+When creating an estate plan, much of the information that you are discussing with your attorney is highly personal and sensitive.
 Now that you understand why providing information is important, you will be better able to create an estate plan that does exactly what you need and want it to do.
 When you are ready to take the next steps, we encourage you to reach out.
 We are reachable at any time, day or night, through our easy, online live chat system.